nikita-kazakov/nikita-kazakov.github.io/_posts/2015-10-19-using-jade-pug-to-preprocess-html.md

   - tech
 ---

-Bottom Line: Pug makes HTML tags look a lot less messy.
+Bottom Line --- Pug makes HTML tags look a lot less messy.

 **2020 Update**: I don't use Pug templating anymore.
 I do use [HAML](https://haml.info) with Ruby and Ruby on Rails and it is very similar.
 {: .notice--info}